When you want a fancy restaurant-style side dish but with none of the fuss, this sautéed broccolini recipe is THE ONE!

-You can never have too many healthy side dish recipes in your arsenal, especially the ones that take just minutes and are as beautiful to look at as they are delicious.
+You can never have too many veggie side dish recipes in your back pocket, especially the ones that take just minutes to make and are as beautiful to look at as they are delicious.

-This sautéed broccolini dish is particularly festive and perfect for entertaining or everyday meals.
-It goes well with grilled fish or chicken such as this walnut and herb crusted chicken, and it even works well alongside an omelette for a super healthy start to the day!
+This recipe for broccolini and garlic is particularly festive and perfect for entertaining or everyday meals.
+It goes well with grilled fish or chicken such as this oven baked salmon, this Parmesan crusted chicken or this pan seared chicken, and it even works well alongside an omelette for a wholesome start to the day.
+I love pairing it with these roasted fingerling potatoes, either for breakfast or dinner.
+And if you can't find any broccolini, you can try this delicious steamed broccoli side instead!

 🌿 Ingredients